DeAndre Brown: Professional career

-Pre-draft

 Philadelphia Eagles

-Brown was signed by the Philadelphia Eagles as an undrafted free agent following the 2011 NFL Draft on July 26, 2011.
+Brown was signed by the Philadelphia Eagles as an undrafted free agent following the 2011 NFL draft on July 26, 2011.
 On August 8, Brown was waived by the Eagles.

 Knoxville NightHawks

 Brown signed with the Knoxville NightHawks of the Professional Indoor Football League (PIFL) for the 2013 season.
 Brown was named Second-team All-PIFL as an ironman.